Stroke chiropractic makes the point that patients die every day after even the most basic medical procedures, and it is never commented on.

 Likewise, there is now overwhelming evidence that omega-3 fatty acid foods reduce the risk of stroke, improve the cholesterol profile and lower blood pressure.

-The best sources are fatty fish like salmon (Ways to cook Salmon including a delicious Salmon and broccoli soup), walnuts and flax seeds.
+The best sources are fatty fish like salmon, walnuts and flax seeds.

 Notice board is one way for me to make contact with you.